Neil DeGrasse Tyson Blasted On Twitter For ‘Stupid 2017’ Tweet

 Neil deGrasse Tyson — astrophysicist, cosmologist, author, and frequent guest on podcasts and television shows — has one of the more popular accounts on Twitter.

-Since joining the microblogging site in January 2009, deGrasse Tyson has racked up 6.45 million followers and has been credited for making science “cool again” by a number of media outlets.
+Since joining the microblogging site in January 2009, Tyson has racked up 6.45 million followers and has been credited for making science “cool again” by a number of media outlets.

 But whenever one dares to have thoughts and opinions on the realm of science, they inevitably attract a share of detractors.
 And it appears that Neil found all of his with a recent tweet downplaying the world of 2017’s progress.
 Here’s the message.